-MediaTek debuts 3G Triple-SIM tech for Android smartphonesAlex Wagner - Deputy Managing Editor, News Desk
+MediaTek debuts 3G Triple-SIM tech for Android smartphonesAlex Wagner - Editorial Director of News and Content

 Usually when we see the name MediaTek, it's associated with the processors that power mobile devices like the Acer Iconia A1 or the Lenovo IdeaTab A2107.
 Mobile processors aren't the only think that MediaTek is capable of cranking out, though, as the company recently took the wraps off of its new 3G Triple-SIM smartphone technology.